logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 But, let's take this one step at a time.

+{{% alert title="Note on Editing a Deployed Pipeline" color="warning" %}}
+If you previously `Deployed` your pipeline in [Tapping: Understand Your Data](/mezmo-workshops/transaction-to-s3/docs/understand-your-data/), then you need to go into Edit mode on your Pipeline.
+You can do this by selecting `Edit pipeline` in the top right corner of the Pipeline view.
+{{% /alert %}}

 ## Step 1: Drop the Unnecessary Buffer

 We don't need the buffer, so let's drop it.
 We can do this with a simple `drop` processor.
 Add a new processor to the pipeline and select `Drop Fields from JSON` from the list.
 Give it a title like `Drop buffer` and select the field `.buffer` to drop.
 Click `Save`.